 It’s a nice change from the ordinary.
-The Chocolate Crumb Crust and the chocolate chops combine to give this pumpkin pie with Chocolate a refreshing twist from traditional pies.
+The chocolate crumb crust and the chocolate chips combine to give this pie a refreshing twist from traditional pies.
 I hope you’ll give it a try!

-chocolate cookie crumb crust – You can make a homemade cookie crumb crust or buy a commercial crust.
+chocolate cookie crumb crust – You can make a homemade cookie crumb crust out of chocolate cookies and unsalted butter or buy a commercial crust.

 pumpkin puree – Make sure that you use 100% pure pumpkin or pumpkin puree in this Pumpkin Pie with Chocolate, not pumpkin pie filling.
 There’s a difference.